bcgov/EPIC.search/tools/embedder/README.md

 pip install -r requirements.txt
 ```

-Step 3 - Run the embedder Add Documents to Database
+Step 3 - Run the embedder to add documents to the vector database

 ```bash
   python main.py